A phase field model of Cahn-Hilliard type for tumour growth with mechanical effects and damage: Proof of the existence theorem

 Developing the obvious calculations in the second and third terms on the left-hand side and moving some terms to the right-hand side, we have

 Concerning the first term on the left-hand side, recall that for every $k$ it holds $\uk=0$ on $\Gamma$ and, consequently, $\vk=0$ on $\Gamma$.
 Thus, it can be estimated as follows:

 where the inequality holds because $\V$ is symmetric and positive-defined, so the associated quadratic form is convex.
-For the second left-hand term, since $a$ is bounded from below by a strictly positive constant by Hypothesis \hypref{hyp:elastic_viscous_coeff}, using \Cref{lemma:H2_inequality} (and the fact that $\vk = 0$ on $\Gamma$), we obtain
+For the second left-hand term, since $a$ is bounded from below by a strictly positive constant by Hypothesis \ref{hyp:elastic_viscous_coeff}, using \Cref{lemma:H2_inequality} (and the fact that $\vk = 0$ on $\Gamma$), we obtain

 The first term on the right-hand side can be estimated as follows: